volume-em/empanada-napari-docs/docs/best_practice/inference_bp.rst

   faster on GPU than they can be processed on CPU).
 There can be a long delay between inference and backward matching as the CPU processes work to catch up.

-We've found that models can give considerably different results based on the nanometer resolution of the input image and model inference is faster for smaller input images.
+We’ve found that models can give considerably different results based on the resolution of the input image.
-Ideally you'll want to find and use the biggest **Image Downsampling** factor that still gives satisfactory results (see example below).
+Our models work best at 15-40 nm pixel sampling, and model inference is faster for smaller input images, so you’ll want to use the biggest **Image Downsampling** factor that still gives satisfactory results (see example below).

 .. dropdown:: Downsampling example: